Potential for the discovery of the protophobic boson at the STCF: Analyses and Results

 \section{Analyses and Results}

 For our analyses we generated \(10^4\) events per mass point per CoM energy in \textsf{MG5\_aMC@NLO}\footnote{\href{https://launchpad.net/mg5amcnlo}{https://launchpad.net/mg5amcnlo}, Open Source}~\cite{Alwall:2014hca}.
-Instead of a 300-point scan of the 4 -- \SI{7}{GeV} range with 10 fb\(^{-1}\) per point (\cref{tab:lumi}), we perform a 30-point scan with 100 fb\(^{-1}\) per point.
+Instead of a 300-point scan of the 4 -- \SI{7}{GeV} range with 10 fb\(^{-1}\) per point, \reftwo{as planned by the collaboration} (\cref{tab:lumi}), we perform a 30-point scan with 100 fb\(^{-1}\) per point.
 The total number of events we work with per mass-coupling point is then \(4\times 10^5\), corresponding to the CoM energies given in \cref{tab:lumi}.
-The cross-sections obtained from the event generator is in close agreement to the analytically computed cross-section as given in \cref{eq:CS1}.
-We plot the total and differential cross-section as obtained from \textsf{MG5\_aMC@NLO} in~\cref{fig:dsec}, for \(m_X=\) \SI{17}{MeV} and \(\sqrt{s}=\) \SI{4}{GeV}.
-We overlay the analytically computed differential cross-section for the same \(m_X\) and \(\sqrt{s}\).
-The total cross-section varies only slightly with the mass of the \(X\)-boson and is approximately equal to \(7\times 10^6\)~pb over the mass range of interest, for \(g^\prime=1\).
-The variation with the CoM energy is more pronounced, and is depicted in \cref{fig:dsec}.
 The expected number of DV events per CoM energy, as computed from the cross-section is then: